harvester/docs/docs/getting-started/deploy-singlenode-cluster.md

     Each VM network is linked to a specific cluster network, which is used for transmission of VM traffic.
 You can create either a [VLAN network](../networking/harvester-network/#vlan-network) or an [untagged network](../networking/harvester-network/#untagged-network) based on your requirements, such as traffic isolation, network segmentation, ease of management, or alignment with the external network environment.

-Before you create VMs, create the necessary networks.
-If more than one network interface is attached to each cluster node, consider [creating custom cluster networks](../networking/index#how-to-create-a-new-cluster-network) and network configurations for better traffic isolation.
-Otherwise, you can only use the management network for transmission of VM traffic.
-Next, [create a VM network](../networking/index#how-to-create-a-new-cluster-network) that is linked to either the management network or any of the custom cluster networks that you created.
+You can use the management network for transmission of VM traffic when testing Harvester using a single-node cluster.

 ## 8. Import VM images.